electronstudio/raylib-python-cffi/BUILDING.rst

 Linux manual build
 ~~~~~~~~~~~~~~~~~~~~~~

 These instructions have been tested on Ubuntu 20.10 and 16.04.
-Mac
-should be very similar.

 Clone this repo including submodules so you get correct version of
 Raylib.